How to Build a Pretend Play Store — Easy Step-by-Step Guide

 Quick answer

-To make a pretend play store, you need a large cardboard box, craft supplies, and about 1 hour.
+To make a pretend play store, you need a large cardboard box (like an appliance box), box cutter or sturdy scissors, packing tape, craft knife (adult supervision), ruler, pencil/marker, decorating supplies (paint, crayons, markers), construction paper/cardstock, glue, and optional embellishments.
 Start by cutting an opening for the counter.
-This beginner-friendly activity has 10 steps and is perfect for kids aged 4+.
+This beginner-friendly activity has 10 core steps and can be expanded to 15-20 steps for more detail, taking about 1-2 hours to complete.
+It's perfect for kids aged 4+.

 On this page